 In some instances, using a free resource such as a government website may be just as efficient as using a paid database such as Westlaw.
 In other instances, a free resource might not contain the content you need or will take you a substantially longer amount of time to conduct your research than if you were to use a paid database.

 This section identifies free and low-cost resources as alternatives to Westlaw, Lexis, and Bloomberg Law.
 You may use Westlaw, Lexis, and Bloomberg Law while you are a student and over summer (with some restrictions), but you will lose access to them at some point after graduation.
 Please see the Summer and Post-Graduation Access tab for more information.

 The following resources are free for the general public and provide full-text access to legislation, cases, regulations, and other materials.
-Government websites usually provide access to legislation and regulations, while court websites may provide access to recent court decisions and documents.
+Government websites usually provide access to legislation and regulations, while court websites usually provide access to recent court decisions.

 These case law research databases are lower cost alternatives to Westlaw or Lexis, but may lack certain advanced research tools such as citators, which help you determine whether a case is still good law and assist you with finding other cases that cite to a case.